• Skip to main content

 How do you demonstrate gratitude?
 We’d love to hear from you!

-Erin Ross, MS OTR/L is an occupational therapist and an aspiring science writer in DC.
-She believes in evidence-based practice, clear communication in healthcare, and diligent inclusion of the Oxford comma.
-Other blogs include the The Psychological Impact of Sexual Objectification and How to Decrease Loneliness.
+An occupational therapist and contributing writer in Washington, DC.
+She believes in data-driven practice, clear and concise communication, and diligent inclusion of the Oxford comma.

 1633 Q St., NW Ste 200